tkt0506/Online-Discord-Bot-making/README.md

 ---

 ## Description
 welcome guys , this is my first discord bot made by me .
-As you know , i am lazy and so the bot won't be updated frequently . /n
+As you know , i am lazy and so the bot won't be updated frequently .

-The bot may contain a lot of bugs , if you find some mistake , please tell me to let me improve my bot! /n At last , please enjoy using my bot!
+The bot may contain a lot of bugs , if you find some mistake , please tell me to let me improve my bot!

 prefix = t!